What to Expect at Your Workers’ Compensation Mediation

 - You spouse, family member, or close friend for moral support

-Your employer may also send a representative.
+The employer will also sometimes send a representative as well.
 In many cases, however, they will let their insurance company take care of the mediation because the insurance adjuster is usually the one writing the check for any settlement you reach.

 You will note that there is no workers’ compensation judge in attendance at the mediation.
 This informal process allows you, your attorney, and the insurance company to address your claim in a way that works best for what you need.